Google’s Best Pixel 10a Pre-Order Deal

-The Pixel 10a launch is days away and we’ll then know (from Google) all of the official specs, features, and whether or not they actually upgraded anything over the Pixel 9a.
-Once all of that is official, we should know about launch promos or pre-order deals that might get you a Pixel 10a for a discount.
+The Pixel 10a launch day is finally here and we now know (from Google) all of the official specs, features, and whether or not they actually upgraded anything over the Pixel 9a (they barely did).
+With this all official, we know about launch promos and pre-order deals that might get you a Pixel 10a for a discount.

 Best Pixel 10a pre-order deals

-For the Pixel 10a launch, which Google says is happening on February 18, the likelihood of it being available for pre-order at the Google Store, Best Buy, and Amazon is high.
-It’s at that time that we will see which is offering any sort of promotion.
-Again, I would expect there to be up to $100 credit from all of those places if you pre-order.
-Below are a couple of options we should see.
+For the Pixel 10a launch, which is happening on February 18, you’ll find it up for pre-order at the Google Store, Best Buy, and Amazon.
+As expected all of the retailers (and Google) are offering up to $100 credit if you pre-order.
+That means $100 in Google Store credit or $100 in Amazon or Best Buy gift cards.

-- Pre-order deal 1: The Pixel 10a is rumored to carry the same price as the Pixel 9a, so that would mean $499 for a device with 128GB storage.
-Assuming we get similar deals from previous A-series launches, you would pay $499 and then receive a $100 credit to the Google Store or a gift card to Amazon or Best Buy.
+- Pre-order deal 1: The Pixel 10a carries the same price as the Pixel 9a, so that means $499 for a device with 128GB storage.
+For this first pre-order deal, you would pay $499 and then receive a $100 credit to the Google Store or a gift card to Amazon or Best Buy.

-- Pre-order deal 2: For a potentially second option for pre-order deals, you’ll get the $100 credit we talked about above, plus you’ll be able to trade-in a device and see a true discount off the Pixel 10a.
-With A-series phones, Google isn’t going to give you much, but if you have a previous A-series device, it might be worth swapping for this new 10a.
-Well, unless you have a Pixel 9a, I would just keep that.
+- Pre-order deal 2: If for some reason you do not want $100 in credit, Google and Amazon will let you get a free pair of Pixel Buds 2a instead.
+You’ll see the options when you head to either retailer.

+- Pre-order deal 3: If you signed up for information on the Pixel 10a launch, Google sent coupon codes to select customers up to $150 off.
+The time has passed for you to have received those coupons, so be sure to check your inboxes and spam folders for those.
+We’ve seen anywhere from $50 to $100 and $150 off.
+Getting a Pixel 10a at $150 off would drop it to $349, which is a really great deal.

 When do Pixel 10a pre-orders launch?